Asian black-spined toad

 Have you seen this animal?
 Report it now!

 Photos and accurate descriptions of where and when the animal(s) was sighted are critical when making a report.
 Detailed information allows the Victorian government to make a timely and positive identification.
 All reports are responded to as a priority and may result in trapping, surveillance and the removal of confirmed Asian black-spined toad.

 It's important to report Asian black-spined toad sightings

 The Asian black-spined toad is not native to Australia and if given the opportunity could establish in the cooler parts of Australia including Victoria.
 If it became established it could compete with native frogs and toads for food and suitable habitat.
 As a species entering from overseas it also has the potential to carry exotic parasites and diseases.

 Asian black-spined toad are classified as a prohibited pest animal under the Victorian Catchment and Land Protection Act 1994.
 The importation, keeping, breeding and trading of this species, without appropriate permits, is illegal and penalties apply.

 The Asian black-spined toad is not known to occur in the wild in Australia.
 An increasing number are being intercepted at Australian airports and sea ports from flights and ships arriving from Asia, where the toad is widespread.
 They are usually found in shipping containers, machinery and personal effects such as bags and shoes.

 How to identify an Asian black-spined toad

 Asian black-spined toads are a stocky, medium to large toad with a small head and short hind limbs.
-Adults look very similar to the Cane toad, however they do not grow as large.
+Adults look very similar to the cane toad, but they do not grow as large.